A Note from Neal on Part III: Fun, Fast, & Furious: Fun, Fast, & Furious

 The prescribing of HRT is relatively straightforward and that was very repetitiously covered in Parts I & II.
 However, it is that 10% of patients that have problems and complications that will challenge your knowledge and expertise.
 So, Part III is designed as a course that reviews tricks of the trade as it relates to problem cases, many ifs, ands, or buts, complications, and what to do and say to patients and their doctors when they challenge you.
 As in keeping with our tradition, more supportive and interesting articles from our literature will be analyzed to support our unique style of medicine.
 Following this letter will be a small sampling of questions that may pique your interest.
 After completing Part III you should feel confident in calling yourself an expert in preventive medicine and hormone replacement therapy.

-So bring the Provigil and coffee and get ready for an intense two-day board review type of course.
+So bring the Provigil and coffee and get ready for an intense 2.5 day board review type of course.
 Past attendees have commented that it was the most fun course of the three because of the discussions.
 If you have signed up for the certification, WLM will present the third part of the certification test upon completion of Part III.
 In preparation for this we will review 500 questions and cases of clinical pertinence to understand the most difficult, interesting, fascinating, and controversial cases.
 In addition there will be an hour potpourri of interesting articles that don’t fit into any particular topic yet are so pertinent to our science.
-I hope to see you all next month in Clearwater, FL!
+I hope to see you all soon in Park City, UT!